Vanilla-OS/Vib/docs/articles/en/use-modules.md

 Supported fields for a git source are:

+- `url`: the address of the repository to clone
 - `tag`: the tag to checkout, collides with `branch` and `commit`.
 - `branch`: the branch to checkout, collides with `tag`.
 - `commit`: the commit to checkout, collides with `tag` and `branch`.
 It can be a commit hash or `latest` to checkout the latest commit.